melbedour/rag-lev-boots-project/README.md

 - Embed chunks (Gemini embeddings or another embedding model)
 - Store chunks + embeddings into the `knowledge_base` table

+<span style="color:#fa5252">**IMPORTANT NOTE** on embeddings</span>

+- The project already setup the `knowledge_base` table for you
+- This table includes one of two columns in which you can store your embeddings:
+  - `embeddings_768`
+  - `embeddings_1536`
+- These numbers indicate the embedding dimensions (i.e how long the embeddings array is; how many parameters in has)
+- You must choose _one_ and stick with it for the entire project (either 768 _or_ 1536)
+- The reason the project offers both is because different LLMs offer different defaults, though you can customize the dimension output in your embedding request
+- In theory, more embeddings = more precision (but slower speed with higher costs), in practice, smaller embeddings can be fine for non-complex tasks (and are faster + cheaper)

+<span style="color:#fa5252">**END of IMPORTANT NOTE** on embeddings</span>

 #### `ask(userQuestion)`

 - Embed the question